heezxeo/stroke-risk-factor-analysis/README.md

-# Early Detection and Prevention: Unraveling Stroke Risk Factors with R
+# Predicting Stroke Risk Factors through Logistic Regression Modeling
-Predictive Analysis of Stroke Risk Factors using R

 ## Introduction 🌟
 This repository contains analysis on risk factors for Stroke patients using data from Kaggle.